 No products in the cart.

-CBD oil is not new to The Hoosier State.
-In fact, it’s been legal in Indiana since early 2018.
-But what is CBD, what do people use it for, and how do you use it?
+CBD oil is not new to The Hoosier State, but what is CBD, what do people use it for, and how do you use it?

 Humans and animals have an endocannabinoid system (ECS), which is a complex cell communication system that regulates a number of systems and processes within the body, including temperature, appetite, mood, pain, pleasure, reproductive systems, and more.
-CBD oil is being studied for its many healing benefits, as it has been found to work quite synergistically with the ECS.
-Residents of Indiana have found CBD oil to be helpful with anxiety, stress, appetite, nausea, sleep, mood, inflammation, relaxation, and a whole lot more.
 You can ingest CBD, take it sublingually (under your tongue) or apply it topically (neat, or blended into your favorite lotion or salve).

 A subsequent bill (Senate Bill 516) was recently passed to establish a hemp advisory committee in The Hoosier State and to outlaw smokeable CBD products.
 Luckily, CBD oil from NuLeaf Naturals remains legal in the state of Indiana, as of the time of this article.
 For the most current laws in your area, be sure to check with your state and local officials.